You submit your pride and joy to the all-seeing tester at an approved garage, and can do nothing as he prods, taps, and bounces, your car in various

 - Steering - works as intended, no excessive play or clunks, all joints, mountings, rubber boots, track rod ends, split pins etc in fine fettle

-- No power steering leaks (where fitted naturally!).
+- No power steering leaks (where fitted).
 If you have a steering box, try adjusting out any slack at the wheel, there is usually an adjuster on the steering box itself

-- Check wheel bearings for excessive play - this can be taken up on some older cars, or else your stuck with fitting new ones
+- Check wheel bearings for excessive play - this can be taken up on some older cars, or else your left with fitting new ones

-- Make sure your horn works and emits a decent paaarrppppp
+- Make sure your horn works and emits an audible paaarrppppp

 - Check all lights, make sure they work, there are no duff earths causing strange blinking effects, remember to check the no. plate lamps, hazard flashers, semaphore